 College of Engineering & Applied Science Doctoral Fellows are nominated by faculty who see strong potential in new applicants to the Ph.D. in Engineering program.
 They are selected by an advisory committee.
 College of Engineering & Applied Science Fellows will be awarded a package of one year of financial support that is similar to the support received by a teaching assistant.
 (For 2017-18, this will be $20,000 plus a non-resident tuition waiver for one year).
 Learn more.

 This program has several Graduate Assistants in Areas of National Need (GAANN) Fellowships available to support U.S. citizens or permanent residents only.
 Applicants or their faculty advisor may submit an application which includes a nominating endorsement from the faculty member.
 Final selections will be made by an advisory committee.
 These fellowships provide full tuition, a 12-month stipend, health insurance and a teaching load of only one semester per year, during the first three years of the award.
 Support for GAANN Fellows is renewable for up to five years, if the student remains in good academic standing and making satisfactory progress.

 Some faculty members have support for research assistants or project assistants as part of their research funding.
 These positions pay a semester, academic year, or full-year stipend, have remission of tuition and offer health insurance.
 The duties of the positions are determined by the faculty members.
 These faculty select who they want for their positions from among current students and admitted applicants.
 There is no application for these positions.

-Outstanding applicants may apply for a Graduate School Fellowship.
-This fellowship pays a 9-month stipend, remits all tuition, offers health insurance and does not require any teaching during the year.
-This fellowship is not renewable.
-The deadline for application is January 15 each year.
-General GRE scores are required.
+Outstanding applicants may apply for a Graduate School Fellowship that pays a 9-month stipend, remits all tuition, offers health insurance and does not require any teaching during the year.
+For more information, click here.

 Advanced Opportunity Program (AOP) Fellowships